fieryhenry/ExampleEditorLocale/README.md

 The `files` folder contains the actual translations for the text in the editor.
 The files have the `.properties` extension, but they are just text files.
-The name of the files doesn't matter, but it is recommended to use the same name as the English file that you are translating.
+The names of the files don't matter, nor do the folder names, but it is recommended to use the same name as the English file that you are translating.

 ## Format of the .properties files